 One of the major questions is that it is largely based on the RCT.
 RCTs have been the dominant focus of EBP and the RCT is considered the gold standard research method for evaluating efficacy in medicine.
 The RCT takes place under controlled conditions.
 However, it has been argued then that the RCT takes away, to some extent, the experience of the practitioner and the individual patient's presentation (Tonelli &Callahan 2001).
 As well, discrepancies do occur between individual RCTs and between RCTs and meta-analysis (LeLorier 1997).
 It is also argued that systematic reviews and syntheses of evidence are necessary but also an insufficient method for making clinical decisions because at the heart of the RCT is the fact that they deal with efficacy not necessarily effectiveness(Coulter 2006).
 None the less the application of evidence based medicine to natural medicine has been hailed by some as the way forward (Willis & White 2002, 2004) and as problematic by others (Richardson 2002).

-Schirmer(1977) warns that "The essential tension in the debate between science and pseudoscience lies between being so sceptical that revolutionary ideas pass you by and being so open minded that "flim flam" artists take you in".
+Schirmer(1977) warns that "The essential tension in the debate between science and pseudoscience lies between being so skeptical that revolutionary ideas pass you by and being so open minded that "flim-flam" artists take you in".

 "Traditional evidence" - sources of information which derives from continued use of natural medicines which have been used for several generations (as defined by the Therapeutic Goods Administration in Australia) is also important to assess the level of risk of a natural medicine.
 This sort of evidence is combined with the individual practitioner's clinical experience and judgement.